tylerharter/cs320/s20/p2/README.md

 * Feb 22: not a correction, but there are some hints added at the [bottom of this page](#hints)
 * Feb 22: increase tolerance for line placement in tester.py
 * Feb 25: added [hint 5](#hints) about how to quickly+easily filter the trips and stops
+* Feb 26: fixed tester error messages (it was showing misleading messages about which get_stops_rect cases were failing)

 ## Overview